e-loughlin/e-loughlin.github.io/_posts/2018-07-25-Sudoku-Solver.md

 ## Link

-Code can be found on the [Sudoku Solver](https://github.com/e-loughlin/SudokuSolver)
+Code can be found on the [Github Repository](https://github.com/e-loughlin/SudokuSolver)

 ## Brute Force Algorithm